Massless Representations in Conformal Space and Their de Sitter Restrictions: Abstract

 {This chapter presents a systematic construction of low-helicity conformal massless fields, with particular emphasis on the zero-helicity case in de Sitter (dS) spacetime.
 It begins by formulating the massless scalar field in terms of ladder-type vertex operators built from Bose creation and annihilation operators, supplemented by zero-mode operators that ensure the correct lowest-energy states and reproduce the canonical two-point functions.
 The analytic structure of these operators is established within a precompact tube domain, ensuring convergence of the corresponding harmonic polynomial expansions.}

-{Subsequently, it describes the restriction of conformal massless fields from the $6$-dimensional conformal space to $4$-dimensional dS spacetime, emphasizing the role of homogeneous functions on the light cone and the associated gauge freedom.
+{Subsequently, it describes the restriction of conformal massless fields from the $6$-dimensional conformal space to $4$-dimensional dS spacetime, emphasizing the role of homogeneous functions on the light-cone and the associated gauge freedom.
 The construction elucidates the relation between Euclidean coordinates in the analytically continued half-space and Minkowski-type coordinates, highlighting the Weyl rescaling that connects the conformally flat metric to the standard dS metric.}

 {Finally, the chapter demonstrates how the $6$-dimensional conformally invariant two-point functions project naturally onto dS spacetime, yielding the standard dS two-point functions for massless scalar fields.
-These results provide a rigorous framework for understanding the interplay between conformal symmetry, low helicity fields, and their geometric realization in curved spacetimes.}
+These results provide a rigorous framework for understanding the interplay between conformal symmetry, low-helicity fields, and their geometric realization in curved spacetimes.}